darkorsa/cordo/README.md

 This documentation does not focus on describing in detail how to deal with Routes, Command Bus, DI Container, querying DB, etc., for that use the documentation of the relevant library.

-You are also encouraged to find for yourself how things work under the hood, check the [cordo-core](https://github.com/darkorsa/cordo-core) library where abstract classes and interfaces are located.
+You are also encouraged to find for yourself how things work under the hood, check the [Cordo Core](https://github.com/darkorsa/cordo-core) library where abstract classes and interfaces are located.

-Cordo is shipped with one previously prepared module: `Backoffice\Users`.
-It presents how the code can be organized within all the layers and utilizes of `Events` and `Queues`.
+If you want to see how the code can be organizen within all the layers, how to utilize of `CQRS`, `Repository Pattern`, `Events`, `Queues`, etc. take a look at the [Backoffice Bundle](https://github.com/darkorsa/cordo-bundle-backoffice).
+Check the installation instructions [here](https://github.com/darkorsa/cordo-bundle-backoffice/blob/master/README.md).

 ### Entry points